klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have the following structs :

-- `Sender`: to store the details of sender and approver addresses.
+- `Retired`: to store the details of retired and approver addresses.
-- `Receiver`: to store receiver and amount.
+- `Newbie`: to store newbie and amount.

 #### Storage

 The smart contract will have the following storage variables:

-- `senders`: array of sender structs.
+- `retirees`: array of retirees structs.
-- `receivers`: array of receiver structs.
+- `newbie`: array of newbies structs.
 - `status`: current status of the contract.
 - `rebalanceBlockNumber`: Block number of the execution of rebalancing.
 - `memo`: result of the treasury fund rebalance.